 Cyclists are a very diverse group.
 Some ride fat tires through forests and down rocky trails for an adrenaline rush.
 Some ride lightweight road bikes up Colorado’s impressive mountains for exercise and sport.
 Others ride for necessary transportation or casual recreation.
-Suffice it to say, cycling is one of the most popular forms of recreation and transportation in Denver, Colorado.
+Suffice it to say, cycling is one of the most popular forms of recreation and transportation in Colorado.
 Regardless of why people bike, it’s imperative to understand the rules of the road because they share it with millions of vehicles, ranging from 5,000 pounds to two tons.

 In an accident involving a cyclist and a motor vehicle, there is no question who will be injured.
 Each year, more than 30,000 cyclists are injured from automobiles in the United States and over 600 cyclists are killed.
 Unfortunately, these types of accidents can happen at any time and in any place.